 Friendly and approachable, Marion was one of the most popular Cardinals.
 Six decades after he last wore the uniform, the club’s general manager, John Mozeliak, said “I never met the man, but I’ve met scores of Martys in my time in St. Louis and they all told me they were named after Marty Marion.”3

-Martin Whiteford Marion was born in Richburg, South Carolina, on December 1, 1916 (he was a year older than his “baseball age”), the second of four sons of John and Virginia Marion and the only one who wasn’t a redhead.4 His older brother, Johnny, called “Red” in baseball, played outfield briefly for the Washington Senators and was a longtime minor league player and manager.
-A younger brother, Roy, also played in the minors.
+Martin Whiteford Marion was born in Richburg, South Carolina, on December 1, 1916 (he was a year older than his “baseball age”), the second of four ballplaying sons of John and Virginia Marion and the only one who wasn’t a redhead.4 His older brother, Johnny, called “Red” in baseball, played outfield briefly for the Washington Senators and was a longtime minor league player and manager.
+Younger brothers Roy and Charles also played in the minors.
 The Marions were said to be descendants of Francis Marion, a Revolutionary War guerrilla fighter known as the Swamp Fox.

 While his blond son was still in diapers, John Sr. moved the family to Atlanta for a job with the Georgia Power Company.
 John, who had hoped to try pro ball until a broken leg sidelined him, played second base for the company team.